Advanced Identity Cloud

 Map the secret label to the encryption key

-1. Log in to your Identity Cloud admin UI, and go to Native Consoles > Access Management.
+1. Log in to your Advanced Identity Cloud admin UI, and go to Native Consoles > Access Management.

 2. In the Realm Overview page, click Secret Stores.